harshavardhini33/Multivariate-Linear-Regression/README.md

 Assign the values for x and y as required

 ### Step5
-Apply linearRegression method and assign a variable for that.
-Print the coefficient,intercept and predicted value
+Create the linearRegression model and predict the output

 ## Program:
 ```